Maverick Author

 2. You Don't Have All The Answers.
 You Create The Conditions Where The Collective Intelligence Of Your Network Surfaces The Solutions.

 Two weeks before the Christmas Outreach, the venue had a double-booking conflict.
 Fifteen thousand people.
 No location.
 Some partners started talking exit strategies.
-But then the nonprofit director suggested the waterfront park.
-The business owner immediately offered to cover tent rentals.
-The police captain said his team could manage traffic flow.
-The church leader knew a catering company.
+But then the nonprofit director suggested the Tampa Bay Buccaneers Stadium.
 In forty-five minutes, the network solved what Rob couldn't solve alone.
 That's when he truly understood dream broker leadership: create the conditions, and watch what happens when the right people collide.

 3. The More Credit You Give Away, The More Influence You Gain.
 People Want To Work With Leaders Who Elevate Them.